007: First Light – Trailer Reaction

 The second-in-commands too are well defined and have some interesting layers to them, making them more than cardboard cut outs that sometimes arrive with games as big as this.
 Emmanuel, the once refugee-saver reduced to dope peddling, Alma, the businesswoman not afraid to use female charms for her own gain, and Nicki, a woman struggling with her sexuality in a time and place that does not care for it, they all add something to the game, all through optional dialogue (which I am a big fan of ever since I first encountered it in PoP 2008).

 But highest praise must go to Alex Hernandez for his portrayal of Lincoln Clay.
-Convincingly switching from cocky and confident to anger, sadness, joviality and eventually blood-driven when the time comes, he is truly an asset to the game.
+Convincingly switching from cocky and confident to anger, sadness, light-hearted and eventually bloodthirsty when the time comes, he is truly an asset to the game.

 Mafia_III_Characters_Artwork